tsvwg/wg-materials/ietf117/minutes-1.md

 * draft-ietf-tsvwg-ecn-encap-guidelines (Writeup Needed) Document Shepherd: David
 * draft-ietf-tsvwg-rfc6040update-shim (Writeup Needed) Document Shepherd: David

-Both are expected to progress shortly after this meeting and a writeup will be completed,
+Both are expected to progress shortly after this meeting and * writeup will be completed,

 Chairs: Status updates on other WG drafts.